kirstin/kirstinheidler.co.uk/_posts/2023-08-14-grandiosity.md

 layout: page-fullwidth
 title: "Conquering Vulnerability with Grandiosity?"
 subheadline: "Recovering my vulnerability"
-meta_teaser: "Getting closer to one of the defenses to cover up and suppress feeling vulnerable."
+meta_teaser: "When do self-confidence and self-esteem become unhealthy and and begin to go into grandiosity?
+Getting closer to one of the defenses to cover up and suppress feeling vulnerable."
-teaser: "Getting closer to one of the defenses to cover up and suppress feeling vulnerable."
+teaser: "When do self-confidence and self-esteem become unhealthy and and begin to go into grandiosity?
+Getting closer to one of the defenses to cover up and suppress feeling vulnerable."
 header:
     image: sunguk-kim-JhqBxsORuXA-unsplash.jpg
     background-color: "#262930"